luispabon/sway-ubuntu/README.md

 Even though most of these tools (including sway and wlroots) are now available in Ubuntu, they move and evolve pretty quickly and I personally prefer to keep up to date with those.

 This repository contains a Makefile based build system for all of these.
-We are NOT building deb packages (see my [old repository which did](https://github.com/luispabon/sway-ubuntu-deb-build) if you want to do so), but we're directly building from source and installing as root.
+We are NOT building deb packages (see my [old repository which did](https://github.com/luispabon/sway-ubuntu-deb-build) if you want to do so), but we're directly building from source and installing as root (note: there's actually a deb build of GTK 3 to fix some issues with Firefox in 21.10, more info below).

 This means you should make sure you do not install any of the ubuntu provided packages, and indeed dependents (for instance other tools that depend on wlroots) should also be compiled here.